 • The duration of any hearing fixed by the employment tribunal.

-In addition, we will charge you for any third party expenses we incur on your behalf.
-These are known as disbursements, and include items such as travel and accommodation expenses and barrister’s fees.
-We handle the payment of the disbursements on your behalf to ensure a smoother process.
+In addition to our fees, we will charge you for any third party expenses we incur on your behalf.
+These are known as disbursements, and include items such as barrister’s fees.

-Barrister’s fees typically range between £750 to £5,000 plus VAT at 20% per day (depending on experience of the advocate) for attending an employment tribunal hearing (including preparation).
+Barrister’s fees typically range between £750 to £5,000 (plus VAT at 20%) per day for preparing for and attending an employment tribunal hearing (depending on the experience of the advocate and the complexity of the case).

 • Taking your initial instructions, reviewing the papers and advising you on merits and likely compensation (this is likely to be subject to change)